RanRhoads84/debgpt7.8-with-vectorDB/README.md

 * Summarize the mailing list discussions within a month (MapReduce is more suitable than the retrieval (RAG) for this purpose):

 ```
-debgpt -Hx ldo:debian-devel/2024/10 -a 'write a news report based on the provided information.
+debgpt -Hx ldo:debian-project/2024/10 -a 'write a news report based on the provided information.
 Cover as many topics as possible.
-You may expand a little bit on important matter. include links to the report.' --no-render
+You may expand a little bit on important matter.
+You must include links for every topic to the report.' --no-render
 ```

 * Load the latest sbuild log file and ask a question